Fernando Poe Jr. station: Transportation links

 There are several buses, jeepneys, and UV Express plying EDSA, as well as Congressional Avenue and Fernando Poe Jr. Avenue.
 The station serves as an interchange with the EDSA Carousel, which is accessible through the emergency exits of the station.

 Nearby landmarks

-The station is close to various shopping places and malls, particularly WalterMart North EDSA, Jackman Plaza Muñoz, Muñoz Market and S&R Membership Shopping - Congressional.
+The station is close to various shopping places and malls, particularly WalterMart North EDSA, Jackman Plaza Muñoz, Muñoz Market, and S&R Membership Shopping - Congressional.
+It is also close to STI College Muñoz-EDSA, Panorama Technocenter, and the Iglesia Ni Cristo Locale of Bago Bantay.